Stephouuu/CVSFile/README.md

 # OpenLightCSV

-A light CSV file format handler for C++ applications.
+A light easy-to-use CSV file format handler for C++ applications.

 ## How to use it